 7Lead time and capacity reservation

-- First commercial order: 30–45 days including packaging customization
+- First commercial order: ~30–45 days including packaging customization.

-- Repeat production runs: 20–30 days
+- Repeat runs: ~20–30 days.

 8Quality clause and complaint-response framework